Chindodi Leela: Death

 Leela suffered a heart attack and had undergone coronary artery bypass surgery on 18 January 2010, and died three days later, on 21 January 2010, aged 72.
 Leela was cremated on 23 January 2010 near Davanagere.

 Chindodi Rangaloka

-A small green park on the outskirts of Davangere, a first of its kind in the country to preserve the legacy of a theatre personality.
-At the center of the part is a tall statue of Leela, the figurines installed across the park give a peek into the versatility of the actor, interior walls bear the pictures of famous roles played by Chindodi Leela, and the exteriors sport drawings that depict the rural life, and above all, a Ranga Dhwaj, a ceremonial flag depicting theater.
+A small green park has been set up on the outskirts of Davangere, the first of its kind in the country, to preserve the legacy of a theatre personality.
+In the center of the park is a tall statue of Leela, the figurines installed across the park give a peek into the versatility of the actor, interior walls bear the pictures of famous roles played by Chindodi Leela, and the exteriors sport drawings that depict the rural life, and above all, a Ranga Dhwaj, a ceremonial flag depicting theater.